techidaily/site-fix-guide/source/_posts/stuck-at-android-system-recovery-of-lava-yuva-2-pro-fix-it-easily-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 ![Dr.Fone - Data Recovery (Android)](https://images.wondershare.com/drfone/guide/recover-data-from-android-device-3.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YwOwUI47FuU?si=NK7IEELjx7_SJSl2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Use this revolutionary toolkit to get the data back from the black tablet screen of death.
 Connect the Lava Yuva 2 Pro device with the PC after installing this tool and follow the on-screen instruction, and all of your data will be transferred to your PC.
 Unfortunately, the tool is supported on selected Lava Yuva 2 Pro Android devices as of now.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/tkpBmccvJ_Q?si=J7ellPL1G1l8Axi_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Dr.Fone - Data Recovery (Android)